 Experts at the New York University College of Dentistry have issued a warning to users of backyard swimming pools.
 Pools that are improperly maintained can cause severe and rapid erosion of dental enamel.

-Dental erosion is the loss of hard tissue from the tooth surface that can lead to a host of oral health problems ranging from moderate sensitivity, discoloration and rounded teeth to cracks and severe sensitivity.
+Enamel erosion is the loss of hard tissue from the tooth surface that can lead to a host of oral health problems ranging from moderate sensitivity, discoloration and rounded teeth to cracks and severe sensitivity.
 According to Dr. Leila Jahangiri, a clinical associate professor and the chair of NYU College of Dentistry Department of Prosthodontics, the damage can be permanent.
 She says, "Improperly maintained pool chlorination in swimming pools can cause rapid and excessive erosion of dental enamel” and "It is a difficult balance to maintain home pools properly.
 Proper pool chlorine and pH levels need to be monitored and maintained on a weekly basis."

 Doing the work themselves can be cost-effective for pool owners, she adds, but carries some consequences.
 "Maintenance by a professional pool service may cost thousands of dollars a season, so many homeowners try and maintain their pools themselves," Dr. Jahangiri said.
 "Improper pH levels can result in irreversible damage to one's teeth."